 No matter how clumsy I felt while doing this, and believe me, I looked clumsy ;) - then the whole group just laughed and had good fun.

-When I got through the narrow hole I saw an ice sheet where I was instructed to pull myself up another rope and swinging my body to the left (or was it right) getting a foothold on the wall of the lava cave.
-It was fun and here is where waterproof clothing is needed as the ice is wet.
+When I got through the narrow hole, I saw an ice sheet where I was instructed to pull myself up another rope and swing my body to the left (or was it right), getting a foothold on the wall of the lava cave.
+It was fun, and here is where waterproof clothing is needed, as the ice is wet.

 Extraordinary Ice Sculptures in Lofthellir Cave

-I was the first one into the cave, right behind the guide, so I have no photos of myself pulling myself up the ice sheet with the help of the rope, but got permission from my fellow travellers to use their photos for my travel-blog.
+I was the first one into the cave, right behind the guide, so I have no photos of myself pulling myself up the ice sheet with the help of the rope, but I got permission from my fellow travellers to use their photos for my travel blog.

-On the way back out of the cave, I slid down the ice on my back and got totally wet.
+On the way back out of the cave, I slid down the ice on my back and got quite wet.
 What an adventure!

-After sliding on the ice sheet we saw the most amazing ice sculpture, a massive block of ice reaching from the floor of the cave and right up to the very ceiling.
+After sliding on the ice sheet, we saw the most fantastic ice sculpture: a massive block of ice reaching from the cave floor to the very ceiling.

 Extraordinary Ice Sculptures in Lofthellir Cave